bioinformatics-ua/dicoogle-learning-pack/index.md

 title: Welcome to the Dicoogle Learning Pack
 ---

 This is a set of tutorials and resources for setting up an instance of Dicoogle, as well as for developing compatible plugins.
-The contents of the Dicoogle Learning Pack are targetted at future users of Dicoogle, including students and researchers.
+The contents of the Dicoogle Learning Pack are targeted at future users of Dicoogle, including students and researchers.
 In this site, you will receive guidance on:

  - Setting up a PACS archive with basic storage and querying capabilities;